End of tax year planning – have you utilised all your allowances? Act now

 From 1 April 2021 non-UK residents incur a 2% Stamp Duty Land Tax surcharge on purchases of residential property

-During part of the 2021/22 tax year a Stamp Duty Land Tax holiday applied to residential property (where the nil rate increased to £500k).
+Stamp Duty rates have regularly changed over the past few years, including part of the 2021/22 tax year when a Stamp Duty Land Tax holiday applied to residential property (with the nil rate increased to £500k).
 A tapering rate, reducing the nil rate to £300,000 also applied until 30 September 2021.

-Because several differing rates applied during this tax year, it would be prudent to check that the correct rate was applied to any transactions.
-(For first time buyers, no SDLT is payable on the first £300,000 of any residential transaction).
+Because SDLT rates often vary, it would be prudent to check that the correct rate has been applied to any transactions.
+(Currently, and for the 23/24 tax year, for first time buyers, no SDLT is payable on the first £425,000 of any residential transaction).

 Additional end of year tax planning considerations for businesses